 - “We’ve shared our lives these many years.
 You’ve held my hand; you’ve held my heart.
 So many blessings, so few tears – yet for a moment, we must part.
 Thinking of you and the loss of your husband in this time.”

 Few events in life are as painful as the death of your spouse, your partner for life.
-At times the loss may make people uncertain they will survive it.
-If a loved one you know is going through the loss of his/her wife use these words to guide you in comforting his or her grieving heart.
+If a loved one you know is going through the loss of their wife, use these words to guide you in comforting their grieving heart.
 These short sympathy messages extend caring thoughts and support.
+Add these messages to sympathy gifts like garden stones, ceramic tiles, and beautiful candles as a way to let them know you’re thinking of them and honor their loss.

 - “When the person you love has gone away, remember you always have their memories with you.
 It is something that no one can take away from you.
 We are thinking of you during this sad time.”